 How To Use The Welcome Bonus

-Of course, getting 12 free nights is the best-case scenario by being flexible, during off-peak dates and in more affordable destinations: in entry-level Category 1 hotels.
+Of course, getting 8 free nights means being flexible, not during peak dates and in more affordable destinations: in entry-level Category 1 hotels.
 There aren’t a ton of them, although there are a few hundred and many of the are very very nice (and in beautiful destinations).

 Here are a few examples of great Category 1 hotels:

 (you can also see the Best Marriott Category 1 Hotels)